Frequently Asked Questions

 Do I (or my guests) need a ticket to attend the GSS ceremony?
 No. Attending the GSS ceremony does not require a ticket.
 However, students are required to complete the RSVP online.

 Do I (or my guests) need a ticket to attend the UO ceremony?
 Yes.
 The UO Commencement now requires tickets for attending.
 April 1 – Students can begin reserving their seat at the University Commencement Ceremony online – each graduate is guaranteed 2 guest tickets.
 For more information click here.

 Is the graduation ceremony outside?
 Yes.

 Will there be food at the ceremony?
 Yes!
 There will be light refreshments, appetizers, and cake served after the GSS ceremony.

 How long will the ceremony last?
-1 1/2 – 2 hours.
-The ceremony typically last an hour to an hour and a half.
-See the Student Instructions 2017 sheet for arrival time and what to expect the day of the ceremony.
+2 hours.
+The ceremony typically lasts two hours.
+See the Student Instructions 2018 sheet for arrival time and what to expect the day of the ceremony.

 Can I receive departmental honors in GSS?
 Yes!
 Students with a cumulative GPA of 3.2 or better AND a 3.6 GPA or better in GSS will receive departmental honors.
 Departmental honors will be published in the GSS Commencement Program and the degree will state graduated with honors.

 How much are my robe and tassel going to cost?